cristopher-dev/SSTestFE/README.md

 - by default the server host localhost and the port is 3000 can be set to another port or url.
   host: 'http://localhost:3000/'

+- npm start to run the server in development mode if you need the static npm run build for production